rlcosta177/personal-projects/ubuntu-router_aws.md

 ---

+1) Enable routing on AWS(on a single instance):
-1) in AWS -> click the server -> actions -> networking -> change source/destination check -> check the box 'stop' | enables routing on that instance(crucial)
+    - in AWS -> click the server -> actions -> networking -> change source/destination check -> check the box 'stop'

 ---